Hanna520/510_Survival_Analysis/README.md

 ## How to run the code

 This code is NOT executable because the data sets are restricted.
-Please read the .html file for the code and its ouputs.
+Please read the .html files for the code and the ouputs.
-The .html file is in the Markdown Files folder
+The .html files are in the Markdown Files folder.

+The 510_Midterm_Project.html file is the final version, and the 510_Project_First_Draft_Markdown.html is the first draft.